seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 I know not how much more, should be demanded;
 And all the other by-dependencies,
 From chance to chance: but nor the time nor place
-Will serve our long inter’gatories.
+Will serve our long inter'gatories.
 See,
 Posthumus anchors upon Imogen,
 And she, like harmless lightning, throws her eye
 On him, her brother, me, her master, hitting
 Each object with a joy: the counterchange
 Is severally in all.
-Let’s quit this ground,
+Let's quit this ground,
 And smoke the temple with our sacrifices.

 *To BELARIUS*
-Thou art my brother; so we’ll hold thee ever.
+Thou art my brother; so we'll hold thee ever.

 **IMOGEN**
 You are my father too, and did relieve me,
 To see this gracious season.

 **CYMBELINE**
-All o’erjoy’d,
+All o'erjoy'd,
 Save these in bonds: let them be joyful too,
 For they shall taste our comfort.